A Culinary school student photographs her class's spread of Latin food at Institute of Culinary Education

 Externship

 You'll have the opportunity to train in a restaurant, hotel, catering kitchen, food media or other culinary business that fits your personal career goals.
-Our Career Services team will help you find a placement among our hundreds of industry connections.
-Time and time again, ICE graduates tell us that their externship experience was instrumental in providing mentorship, networking opportunities and connections.
+Our career services team will help you find an externship among our hundreds of industry connections with restaurant managers, business owners, chefs and food entrepreneurs.
+Time and time again, ICE graduates tell us their externship experience was instrumental in providing mentorship, networking opportunities and connections.

 Program Highlights